onc-healthit/site-content/CCDAScorecardReleaseNotes.md

 #### Release Notes
-* Updates included in the **SITE 3.1.36 06/03/2020 Release** for the **C-CDA Scorecard 'R2.0'**
+* Updates included in the **09/28/2020 Release** for the **C-CDA Scorecard 'R2.2'**
-  * Support the latest rubrics/new Scorecard rules developed over the past year
-  * Support CURES validation within the Scorecard
+  * Resolve issues when parsing a document with multiple patient names where one does not have a legal use
-  * Update UI
+  * Update support email to edge-test-tool@googlegroups.com